your-trickster/your-trickster.github.io/wiki/functions.md

 **Axis** — a pair of aspects of different functions that are both judging or perceiving, but differ in extraversion vs introversion and revision vs conduction.
 Both function-attitudes of an axis are either ego-syntonic or ego-dystonic.
 They are inseparable and work in tandem.

 Judgment and perception are not equivalent.
 Judgment cannot exist without perception, but perception can exist without judgment (though it would be not too useful).
-So a judgment axis' values' resolution depends on the perceiving axis it's paired (is ego-syntonic or ego-dystonic together) with.
+So a judging axis' values' resolution depends on the perceiving axis it's paired (is ego-syntonic or ego-dystonic together) with.

 - NeSi — adaptation.
 Controlling the internal environment to adapt to the possibilities of the external environment.
 Conforms to the judgment values;
 - NiSe — change.
 Controlling the external environment to adapt it to the possibilities of oneself.
 Rebels against the judgment values.